Chart Color Schemes

 Regents Park - Heritage Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Regents Park - Heritage Park, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings.
-In comparison, Brisbane metro had 89.2% houses and 10.9% other dwellings.
-The home ownership level in Regents Park - Heritage Park was 23.1%, with mortgaged dwellings at 53.1% and rented dwellings at 23.8%.
-The median monthly mortgage repayment in the area was $1,689, higher than Brisbane metro's average of $1,600.
-The median weekly rent figure was $390, compared to Brisbane metro's $360.
-Nationally, Regents Park - Heritage Park's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Regents Park - Heritage Park's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 89.2% houses and 10.9% other dwellings.
+Home ownership in Regents Park - Heritage Park stood at 23.1%, with mortgaged dwellings at 53.1% and rented ones at 23.8%.
+The median monthly mortgage repayment was $1,689, higher than Brisbane metro's average of $1,600.
+Median weekly rent in the area was $390, compared to Brisbane metro's $360.
+Nationally, Regents Park - Heritage Park's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing